oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 Storage domain and connection are managed together in webadmin UI in Storage tab .
 Till now, storage domain's edit was enabled only for active storage domains and allowed updating only their name and description.

-Previously edit domain button was disabled while the domain was in maintenance mode.
-In order to allow editing the connection details, the edit button will now be enabled.
+In order to allow editing the connection details, the edit button will now be enabled when storage domain is set in maintenance mode.
 However, editing the domain name and description will be disabled when in this state as it requires connectivity to the storage.
 N.B.
 There will not be an option (in the scope of this feature in 3.3) to edit iSCSI connection details via the webadmin UI.

 # REST